yena816/samplegcpcoreapp/README.md

 <h4>Use Managed Services</h4>
 <p>Leverage managed GCP services like Cloud SQL, Cloud Datastore, and Cloud Storage rather than managing your own database or storage solutions.
 This simplifies operations and provides scalability.</p>

-4. **Automatic Scaling:**
+<h4>Leverage Automatic Scaling</h4>
-   - Configure automatic scaling settings to ensure your application can handle varying levels of traffic.
-App Engine will automatically scale up or down based on demand.
+<p>Configure automatic scaling settings to ensure your application can handle varying levels of traffic.
+App Engine will automatically scale up or down based on demand.</p>

-5. **Versioning:**
+<h4>Utilize Versioning</h4>
-   - Use versioning to deploy and manage different versions of your application.
-This allows you to roll back to a previous version if needed and perform A/B testing.
+<p>Use versioning to deploy and manage different versions of your application.
+This allows you to roll back to a previous version if needed and perform A/B testing.</p>

-6. **Traffic Splitting:**
+<h4>Implement Traffic Splitting</h4>
-   - When deploying new versions, use traffic splitting to gradually direct a portion of your users to the new version, reducing the risk of issues affecting all users at once.
+<p>When deploying new versions, use traffic splitting to gradually direct a portion of your users to the new version, reducing the risk of issues affecting all users at once.</p>

-7. **Security:**
+<h4>Follow Security Best Practices</h4>
-   - Implement security best practices, such as regularly patching your dependencies, using HTTPS for data in transit, and following GCP's Identity and Access Management (IAM) for access control.
+<p>Implement security best practices, such as regularly patching your dependencies, using HTTPS for data in transit, and following GCP's Identity and Access Management (IAM) for access control.</p>

-8. **Monitoring and Logging:**
+<h4>Leverage Monitoring and Logging</h4>
-   - Set up monitoring and logging using Google Cloud Monitoring and Google Cloud Logging to keep track of your application's performance and detect issues early.
+<p>Set up monitoring and logging using Google Cloud Monitoring and Google Cloud Logging to keep track of your application's performance and detect issues early.</p>

-9. **Error Handling and Reporting:**
+<h4>Handle and Report Errors</h4>
-   - Implement error handling and reporting mechanisms to help you identify and resolve issues quickly.
-Use tools like Stackdriver Error Reporting.
+<p>Implement error handling and reporting mechanisms to help you identify and resolve issues quickly.
+Use tools like Stackdriver Error Reporting.</p>

-10. **Resource Management:**
+<h4>Manage Resources</h4>
-    - Optimize resource usage by adjusting instance classes, concurrency settings, and memory allocation based on your application's requirements.
-Use App Engine's built-in tools to analyze performance.
+<p>Optimize resource usage by adjusting instance classes, concurrency settings, and memory allocation based on your application's requirements.
+Use App Engine's built-in tools to analyze performance.</p>

-11. **Cost Optimization:**
+<h4>Optimize Costs</h4>
-    - Keep an eye on your resource usage and costs.
+<p>Keep an eye on your resource usage and costs.
 App Engine provides tools to help you understand and optimize your spending.
-Set budgets and alerts for cost control.
+Set budgets and alerts for cost control.</p>

-12. **CI/CD Pipeline:**
+<h4>Use a CI/CD Pipeline</h4>
-    - Implement a continuous integration and continuous deployment (CI/CD) pipeline to automate testing and deployment processes.
-Tools like Cloud Build can be integrated for this purpose.
+<p>Implement a continuous integration and continuous deployment (CI/CD) pipeline to automate testing and deployment processes.
+Tools like Cloud Build can be integrated for this purpose.</p>

-13. **Version Cleanup:**
+<h4>Clean Up Versions</h4>
-    - Regularly clean up old and unused versions of your application to reduce storage costs and complexity.
+<p>Regularly clean up old and unused versions of your application to reduce storage costs and complexity.</p>

-14. **Documentation:**
+<h4>Maintain Documentation</h4>
-    - Maintain comprehensive documentation for your application, including architecture, deployment procedures, and troubleshooting guides.
+<p>Maintain comprehensive documentation for your application, including architecture, deployment procedures, and troubleshooting guides.</p>

-15. **Backup and Disaster Recovery:**
+<h4>Apply Backup and Disaster Recovery</h4>
-    - Implement backup and disaster recovery plans to ensure data resilience.
-This is especially important for mission-critical applications.
+<p>Implement backup and disaster recovery plans to ensure data resilience.
+This is especially important for mission-critical applications.</p>

-16. **Compliance and Regulations:**
+<h4>Maintain Compliance and Regulations</h4>
-    - Ensure your application complies with relevant regulations and security standards.
-GCP provides resources and services to assist with this.
+<p>Ensure your application complies with relevant regulations and security standards.
+GCP provides resources and services to assist with this.</p>

-17. **Performance Optimization:**
+<h4>Optimize Performance</h4>
-    - Continuously optimize your application for performance.
-Use profiling tools and performance testing to identify bottlenecks and improve response times.
+<p>Continuously optimize your application for performance.
+Use profiling tools and performance testing to identify bottlenecks and improve response times.</p>

-18. **Community and Support:**
-    - Join the GCP community and seek support when needed.
-Google Cloud offers various support plans, including free community support and paid support options.

-<p>By following these best practices, you can build, deploy, and maintain robust and cost-effective applications on Google Cloud Platform's App Engine.
-Keep in mind that specific requirements may vary depending on your application's complexity and use case.
-Regularly review and update your practices to align with evolving technologies and business needs.</p>
+<h3>Steps to Publish App</h3>

 <p>Publishing the app to App Engine can either be done directly from Visual Studio, or using the Google Cloud CLI.
 For the Visual Studio method, you would have to install the Google Cloud Tools for Visual Studio extension (you will need this for the BigQuery step anyway).
 After installing this extension, make sure to restart Visual Studio for it to start working.</p>
 <p>This particular app was deployed through the gcloud CLI.
 In the terminal, first publish the app using the command: </p>